Today we're looking at a common skincare ingredient that doesn't do much good for your skin—alcohol.

 - Exacerbate acne: A 2011 study found that over time, acne formulations containing alcohol aggravate the condition because they cause irritation and dryness.
 How ironic.
 When acne-prone skin becomes extremely dry, it produces more oil.
 More oil means increased breakouts.

 That's a lot of damage for one ingredient!
 The good news is, alcohol can be easily avoided in skincare products.
 There are natural ingredients that serve the same purpose.

-We hope you're better informed about the adverse effects of alcohols and what to be aware of when purchasing your next skincare products.
+We hope this information about the adverse effects of alcohols and what to be aware of when purchasing your next skincare products has been helpful.